Chlorophyll, the green pigment in plants and algae, is in many ways the origin of the evolution of life on Earth.

 Green plants and algae create chlorophyll to harness the sun's rays and convert them into energy, not just for themselves but for all herbivorous animals on the planet.

-One could say that chlorophyll is "concentrated sunlight" that can be eaten.
+You could say that chlorophyll is "concentrated sunlight" that can be eaten.

 5 benefits of eating more chlorophyll

-This green super-nutrient helps us to:
+This green super nutrient helps us, among other things, to:

 Slow down the aging process by counteracting free radicals in synergy with other antioxidants.

-Vegetables with the most chlorophyll
+The vegetables with the most chlorophyll

-Simple, eat more greens!
+Simple, eat more green!

 Here is a list of some of the most chlorophyll-rich vegetables we can consume: